 Maybe that's why I act like I do?
 Haibara wondered.
 Her often negative attitude towards Mouri perhaps being based in fear that she would figure everything out and endanger them all.
 On the other hand, while that could very likely be part of it, something else seemed to tug at Ai whenever the girl was around.
 Something that bothered her greatly.
 Something she could not yet identify.
 Nor was she interested in doing so.
+Not tonight.
 Haibara wanted nothing more right now than to get to the next morning without incident.

 To that end, she decided to concentrate on her homework.
 It was a temporary distraction, and Haibara knew it.
 She would finish the ridiculously easy work quickly, as she always did.
 Still, it was something to keep her mind off of the situation.
 Oddly enough, while Shinichi Kudo was always complaining about the simplicity and utter ease of first grade schoolwork, Haibara found it unusually relaxing.
-When one spent most of their time working on what could very well be an impossible task, being able to concentrate on something ridiculously easy once in a while was strangely cathartic.
+When one spent most of their time working on what could very well be an impossible task, being able to concentrate on something simple once in awhile was strangely cathartic.
 As expected, she finished the homework within twenty minutes.
 Not quite so expected…

 "Yes.
-So I did."
-Haibara replied coolly.
+So I did," Haibara replied coolly.
 Ran frowned at her.

 "Ai-chan?" she asked the not-so-little little girl.